InfoAmazonia/rede-site/README.md

 # Rede InfoAmazonia
-A platform of water quality sensors.
+A platform of water quality sensors made with open source technology.

-Please read documentation on the [wiki](https://github.com/InfoAmazonia/rede).

-## Getting started
+# Getting started
 Clone this repository locally and run:

 ```